 Letters of professional recommendation must be sent directly from each of your references to Cherry Hill Seminary, from professionals in your field or your chosen field of study, who know you personally.
-Each letter should include the reference's contact information, how they know you, for how long, and their opinion of your interest, character, fitness and ability to complete a graduate-level seminary program.
-They mail email the letter to the office.
+Each letter should include the reference's contact information, how they know you, for how long, and their opinion of your interest, character, and ability to complete a graduate-level seminary program.
+Directions for letters are explained on the application portal..